TorpedoSoftware/.github/profile/README.md

 # Torpedo Software

-Making waves in the industry through content with impact.
+Making waves in the industry by propelling new technologies.